 The Council uses plans and strategies at all levels of the organisation to plan and monitor the achievement of aims and objective.
 At a corporate level, the system is governed by the Corporate Planning Framework.
-The Council's objectives are reflected in Service Improvement Plans which outline how each department will achieve the corporate aims within a three year period.
+The Council's objectives are reflected in Service Improvement Plans which outline how each service will achieve the corporate aims within a three year period.
 Plans are refreshed annually and progress against targets is managed through the TEN performance management system monthly.
 Performance reports are produced for service managers' team briefings monthly and Joint Boards on a quarterly basis.
 Individual staff performance is monitored through annual performance development assessments and biannual reviews.
 Performance reports are produced for the Finance Audit and Performance Committee quarterly, and annually in the Corporate Performance Plan.
-Corporate level performance for the 2013/14 year was reported as follows:
+Action plans are in place for all performance indicators that have not been met and have been reported to the Finance Audit and Performance Committee as well as Joint Boards.
+Corporate level performance for the 2014/15 year was reported as follows: